SimpleBGC Gimbal (aka AlexMos gimbal)¶

 - MNT_RC_IN_TILT to 6

 - In the SimpleBCG GUI in the tab “RC Settings” in the field “Input Configuration” set PITCH to “API_VIRT_CH6”.

-If you connect the gimbal as shown in the above diagram, it is NOT possible to establish a connection to the GUI on a PC via USB and have it connected simultaneously to the flight controller.
+If you connect the gimbal as shown in the above diagram, it is NOT possible to establish a connection to the GUI on a PC via USB and have it connected simultaneously to the autopilot.
 It happens because the UART1 (“serial” in the picture above) is “paralleled to the onboard USB-UART converter (excepting the “Tiny” boards that has a dedicated USB).
-If you accidentally connect both the GUI via USB and a flight controller via UART1, you might end up with corrupt data on the flash of the gimbal.
+If you accidentally connect both the GUI via USB and a autopilot via UART1, you might end up with corrupt data on the flash of the gimbal.
 It can result in unexpected motor movement!
 The reason details, please check the link .

 Setup through the Ground Station¶